luneyune/StyockCPP/docs/commands-specification.md

 Data operation commands

  - push \<arg\> - pushes number, or string, or list of numbers separated by space.
-String or list of numbers will be pushed in reverse order
+String or list of numbers will be pushed in reverse order.
+If no arguments provided then duplicating top element.
  - pop - remove top element of stack

 ---